 Grant Application Process

 Each year the Australian Spinal Research Foundation offers research grants to support quality research of clinical and scientific relevance to the chiropractic profession.
 The Foundation has established research priorities to support its vision to contribute and resource research that expands our knowledge base in health care delivery for the well being of our community.

 Research Culture Statement

 The chiropractic paradigm hypothesises that chiropractic care facilitates a greater level of health, enhanced quality of life and human performance.

-In this 2014 grant round, our focus is on funding research that investigates this hypothesis and funding will be directed to clinical and basic science research:
+In 2014, our focus is on funding research that investigates this hypothesis and funding will be directed to clinical and basic science research:

 - Clinical research that investigates the impact of chiropractic care on human function, global well being and quality of life.

 - Basic science research that investigates the vertebral subluxation theory and/or the chiropractic adjustment.